Eat more whole grains is the advice we often hear. But what does that look like? If you’ve ever wondered about whole grains, this article is for you.

-The American Association for Cereal Chemists (AACC), the internationally recognized leader on cereals, defines whole grains as those “consisting of intact, ground, cracked or flaked grain whose principal components – the endosperm, germ and bran are present in the same relative proportions as they exist in intact grain.”
+The American Association for Cereal Chemists (AACC), the internationally recognized leader on cereals, defines them as those “consisting of intact, ground, cracked or flaked grain whose principal components – the endosperm, germ and bran are present in the same relative proportions as they exist in intact grain.”

-In contrast, refined grains are processed whole grains that have some or all of the bran or germ, the most nutrient rich components of grain, removed; e.g. white rice, pasta and white flour.
-Refined grains are readily available and the most common grains used in most baked or processed foods.
-While some refined grains are enriched with vitamins and minerals, according to Registered Dietitians with EatRightOntario, whole grains still offer more fibre and nutrients.
+Refined grains are processed.
+Some or all of the bran or germ, the most nutrient rich components of grain, are removed; e.g. white rice, pasta and white flour.
+Refined grains are easy to find and the most common grains used at home and in processed foods.
+While some refined grains are enriched with vitamins and minerals, according to Registered Dietitians with EatRightOntario, you’ll get more fibre and nutrients eating the whole version.

-I was surprised to see bulgur, rolled oats and even instant oats on the list of AACC’s whole grains.
+I was surprised to see bulgur, rolled oats and even instant oats on the list.
 That’s because even though they are processed with heat and crushed or rolled, they still contain all three components of the grain.

 Just as interesting is the fact that Canadian, 100% whole wheat flour is NOT on the AACC’s list because Canada’s Food and Drug Regulation permits up to 5% of the kernel (bran and germ) to be entirely removed.
 Losing 5% bran and germ means our whole wheat flour and consequently our 100% Whole Wheat Bread is not considered whole grain.
-I know, crazy, right!
-Click the link to read more.
+Crazy, right!

 What to Look for in the Store?